Nonye2K3/chia/Resolving-Sync-Issues---Port-8444.md

 There is a public node share the available 8444 peers every hour.

 * [chia.keva.app](https://chia.keva.app)

-On the subject of how to port forward, all I'm going to say, it's different from router brand to brand, even from model to model.
-Google.com presents 60+ million hits on "[Port forwarding](https://www.google.com/search?q=port+forwarding&source=hp&ei=HDB-YILlDoOB9u8P-72_4AM&iflsig=AINFCbYAAAAAYH4-LJZmDqT9olTepGniZToDYoAz5s4Q&oq=port+for&gs_lcp=Cgdnd3Mtd2l6EAMYADICCAAyAggAMgIIADICCAAyAggAMgIIADICCAAyAggAMgIIADICCAA6CAgAELEDEIMBOgUIABCxAzoICC4QsQMQgwE6CwgAELEDEMcBEKMCOgUILhCxAzoICAAQxwEQrwE6CAguELEDEJMCOgIILjoECAAQCjoGCAAQChATOggIABAKEB4QEzoGCAAQHhATUMMPWLghYJgqaANwAHgAgAFeiAGlBZIBAjEwmAEAoAEBqgEHZ3dzLXdperABAA&sclient=gws-wiz)"

-**Note:** The Chia software does what it can to open port 8444 automatically for you.
-But the UPnP protocol is a hit and miss kind of thing, some dont have a good implementation of it, others simply don't have it enabled by default.
-Please test for open port 8444!

 # Detailed explanation
 A regular pc can communicate **out** with endless ports-- if the user is sending a signal out -- pc opens a port -- signal goes out, pc closes the port.